 Figure 14.
-Distribution of resource usage (%) across HEP and non-HEP disciplines.
-Usage is estimated as normalized CPU wall clock time (HEP-SPEC 06 hours) from May 2011 to April 2012 (source: accounting portal).
+Distribution of resource usage (%) across HEP and non-HEP disciplines from May 2011 to April 2012 (source: accounting portal).
+Usage is estimated as normalized CPU wall clock time (HEP-SPEC 06 hours).

 Active Vos

-Despite of the large number of registered Vos (226 according to the Operations Portal with a +3.20% of new Vos in PY2), the number of “active” Vos is a significantly smaller fraction.
+Despite the large number of registered Vos (226 according to the Operations Portal with a +3.20% of new Vos in PY2), the number of “active” VOs is a significantly smaller fraction.
 At the end of PQ7, 56 active Vos were reported by the Accounting Portal (metric M.NA3.8, [QR7]) of which 8 featuring low activity, 23 medium and 25 high.
 The Accounting Portal classifies Vos according to the following ranges:

 “Low Activity week”: CPU > 1 Day/Week, all the jobs run by the VO during the week consumed more than 24 hours (1 day) of CPU time, but less than 1 Month